How to Sanitize Shoes Before Entering the House

 The Risks of Going Barefoot

 There are more benefits to house shoes than just cleanliness.
 According to podiatrists and foot surgeons, while being barefoot can be good in moderation, it requires your feet to work harder to keep you balanced.
-Usually, shoes help provide that support, keeping you stable.12
+Usually, shoes help provide that support, keeping you stable.12 Additionally, our feet and ankles are incredibly complex; they include 28 bones, 33 joints, 34 muscles, and 112 ligaments.
+With all of these different components, keeping your foot naturally in a neutral position is difficult.

-Without the protection and cushion offered by shoes, prolonged periods of walking or standing barefoot, especially on hard floors, creates stress and pressure on your feet.
-There are three groups of people, in particular, who need to be extra careful about this:12
+Good shoes are designed to fix this problem, reducing your risk for injuries and imbalances.12 Without the protection and cushion offered by shoes, prolonged periods of walking or standing barefoot, especially on hard floors, creates stress and pressure on your feet.

 1. If you pronate your feet, meaning that they roll inward as you walk, you’re more likely to injure yourself without the support offered by shoes.